How is the Aristada injection given?

 - Aristada (aripiprazole lauroxil) is given as an intramuscular (IM) injection into the muscle of your upper arm or buttock, based on your dose.

 - Aristada is given to you by your healthcare provider either once every month, once every six weeks, or once every 2 months, depending upon your dose.
 You do not give this injection to yourself.

 - Follow your treatment schedule exactly as your doctor tells you to.

 Aristada is an atypical antipsychotic medicine approved by the FDA for the treatment of schizophrenia in adults.
 It is available as a long-acting, extended-release suspension for injection.
 This medicine will be released slowly into your body over time.

 Schizophrenia is a severe and long-term mental health disorder.
 Usually, symptoms are first seen in adults less than 30 years of age.
-These symptoms can include hearing voices, seeing things that are not there, believing other people are reading their minds or controlling their thoughts, and being suspicious or withdrawn.
+These symptoms can include hearing voices, seeing things that are not there, believing other people are reading minds or controlling thoughts, and being suspicious or withdrawn.

 How do I start treatment with Aristada?